On the stationary solutions of random polymer models and their zero-temperature limits: Acknowledgements

 \section{Acknowledgements}

 This research was supported by JSPS Grant-in-Aid for Scientific Research (B), 19H01792.
 The research of DC was also supported by JSPS Grant-in-Aid for Scientific Research (C), 19K03540, and the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
-The authors thank Kevin Bao and Christian Noack for sharing a preliminary version of their results \cite{BaoN}, and Ivan Corwin and Mark Rychnovsky for helpful comments.
+The authors thank Kevin Bao and Christian Noack for sharing a preliminary version of their results from \cite{BaoN}, and Ivan Corwin and Mark Rychnovsky for helpful comments.
 This work was completed while MS was kindly being hosted by the Courant Institute, New York University.
 MS is further grateful to Ivan Corwin for arranging space to work in Columbia University during this extended visit to New York.
+Finally, we thank the referees who commented on earlier versions of this work, as their insightful comments helped improve the article and contributed to several of the open problems.